Campus Housing at APU

 Campus housing is often the nicest, more affordable, and more holistically beneficial option for college students.
 Here are five reasons you should consider living in campus housing.

 Residents must respect and comply with lifestyle expectations and all university and Residence Life policies and procedures.
 Residents are also responsible for:

 - Obeying local, community, state, and federal authorities.

-- Reading and adhering to the rules and regulations outlined in the current APU Undergraduate Student Handbook, as well as those in the undergraduate catalog.
+- Reading and adhering to the rules and regulations outlined in the current APU Undergraduate Student Handbook, as well as those in the university catalog.

 - Their guests’ actions.

 - Different types of living environments are available for students, including traditional residence halls and self-contained apartments.
 Several on-campus living communities are accessible to students with disabilities.

 - Each living area strives to provide living-learning programs based on the needs of its residents.

 - Each residence hall is managed by a residence director (RD), who serves as a liaison between residents and the university community.
 RDs are trained to assist students in making choices that support their success in the college experiences.